Are you grumpy?

 The report part is quick to read because I want you to jump into the “work”.
 The report is to get you thinking and motivated.
 Why is living a life of gratitude important for your health?
 Where will you find this gratitude?
 How do you start journaling?

 I know many people would rather listen than read.
 I’ve got you covered.
-You can now listen to the short report with a short audio.
-15 minutes and you are ready to use the journal pages.
+You can now listen to the short report as a short audio.
+15 minutes and you are inspired to use the journal pages.

 It includes 100 journal pages with 100 prompts to print out and start using right now.
 Plenty of room to doodle and expand on any positives you write down.
 Plus, you can print out the pages as many times as you like.

-- Daily emails with prompts to remind you to journal
+- Daily emails sent for 100 days to remind you to post

 All of this for only $50

 ($10 savings from the monthly option + the bonuses)